CANFLUX/pipeline-documentation/9_Quick_Start_Set_Up_Structure_Config.md

     <img src="images/directory_trees/DirectoryTree3.jpg" alt="DirectoryTree:SitesDatabaseDirectory&Subdirectories" width="250"/>

 #### Matlab directory
+* This directory should now contain three matlab files: (1) `get_TAB_project_configuration.m` which was created in step 2 above, then used in step 3; (2) `biomet_database_default.m`; and (3) `biomet_sites_default.m`.
+If you run either of the latter two on your command line in Matlab, you will see that it returns the full file path to either your Database or your Sites directory, respectively.
+These functions are used in the pipeline behind the scenes, and will also be useful to you later, when you want to visualize your data.

-More details on the `<projectPath>/Matlab` directory are provided in the next section on configuring Matlab to work with the data structure [XXX link to Configure_Matlab_For_Data_Structure.md].
-If everything appears as described above, then you can now move on to that section.
+More details on the `<projectPath>/Matlab` directory are provided in section 10b [XXX link] on configuring Matlab to work with the data structure.

 XXX Add short version of create database contents somewhere... here? new section?